aparna67/movie_fsnd/README.md

 # Capstone Full Stack Nano Degree Project

 This is the final project in a series of mini projects as part of the Udacity Full Stack Developer Nanodegree program.
 In this project, all the skills learned up to now, such as Flask, SQLAlchemy, API authentication, app headers, etc., have been applied.
-The project is deployed on Render Cloud.
+The project is deployed on Render Cloud (https://movie-fsnd.onrender.com/)

 ## Movie App